Designing for Wind & Snow Loads on Rooftop Solar Arrays

 The Critical Role of Structural Integrity in Solar Installations

 As a licensed electrical professional, whether a residential electrician or one focused on large commercial projects, your responsibility extends beyond wiring and connections.
 The structural integrity of a rooftop solar array is just as important as its electrical safety.
 A system that cannot withstand predictable environmental forces is a failure waiting to happen.
 The dead load of the panels and racking is only part of the equation.
-The dynamic and often immense forces of wind and snow—referred to as live loads—place significant stress on the mounting hardware and the roof itself.
+Environmental forces such as wind and snow place significant stress on the mounting hardware and the roof: snow acts as a roof live load, while wind creates pressure and uplift that must be calculated per wind-load procedures.
 A poorly designed system can lead to panels being ripped from the roof, damage to the roofing membrane, water intrusion, or in the worst-case scenario, a localized roof collapse.
 Understanding the principles of structural load is therefore fundamental to any solar project.

 Understanding the Governing Standards: ASCE 7 and the NEC